 You’re not the “Chief Problem Solver.”
 As CEO, you need to enable your sales manager to think for themselves and learn key decision-making skills on their own, or else they will always be dependent on you.
 They must learn to think critically and come to the answer with me, rather than immediately jumping to give it to them.

-What we do know is that new hire on-boarding takes a lot of time and is key to long-term success.
+What we do know is that hiring a good sales manager is a problem, as much as onboarding takes a lot of time and is key to long-term success.